Tima99/txt-arena-Backend/README.md

 # How to visit

-- You can also view this by link http://txt-arena.herokuapp.com
+- You can also view this  project by provided link http://txt-arena.herokuapp.com